Fun Printable Hundred Chart Activities (English, Chinese, Korean)

 Use the printable hundred chart as a coloring page

-Adding in pencil crayons and colors is one of the best ways to get kids involved who may not feel enthusiastic about math.
+Adding pencil crayons and colors is one of the best ways to get kids involved who may not feel enthusiastic about math.
 With colored pencils, create a rainbow and colorful patterns with even numbers, odd numbers, and multiples!

 Race to 100!

-Have a race with small rocks, pom poms, beans, pennies, or other small objects!
+Race with small rocks, pom poms, beans, pennies, or other small objects!
 Roll the dice, and move the small object X number of spaces according to the dice.
 See who gets to 100 first!

 Create letters and numbers with dot stickers

 Cover numbers with stickers in a cool pattern, and guess the matching numbers!
-For this activity, I like to laminate our printable hundred chart so the chart can be reused after the stickers are peeled off.
+For this activity, I like to laminate our printable hundred charts so the chart can be reused after the stickers are peeled off.

 Make shapes and patterns with dot stickers